-- (a) the relevant three (3) month ahead dispatch of all Generators based on the Generation Schedule; - (b) the relevant three (3) month ahead dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (c) the relevant three (3) month ahead dispatch of all Hydro Plant based on the Hydro Plant Management Plan, where applicable; - (d) the relevant three (3) month ahead dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (e) the relevant three (3) month ahead electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable;
+- (a) the relevant three (3) month ahead dispatch of all Generators based on the Generation Schedule; - (b) the relevant three (3) month ahead dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (c) the relevant three (3) month ahead dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (d) the relevant three (3) month ahead electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable; - (e) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected three month ahead electricity generation of all Renewable Plant; - (f) the daily quantities of gas available for use in electricity generation in the Federal Territory of Labuan based on the Power Sector Gas Allocation Plan;

-- (f) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected three month ahead electricity generation of all Renewable Plant; - (g) the daily quantities of gas available for use in electricity generation in Sabah and the Federal Territory of Labuan based on the Power Sector Gas Allocation Plan; - (h) the applicable gas price to be used for electricity generation in Sabah and the Federal Territory of Labuan as per the Power Sector Gas Price; and - (i) the applicable Secondary Fuel price to be used for electricity generation in Sabah and the Federal Territory of.
+- (g) the applicable gas price to be used for electricity generation in the Federal Territory of Labuan as per the Power Sector Gas Price; and - (h) the applicable Secondary Fuel price to be used for electricity generation in the Federal Territory of.
 Labuan as per the relevant Secondary Fuel Monthly Price.

-9.9 Three Month Ahead Dispatch Schedule
+8.9 Three Month Ahead Dispatch Schedule

-- 9.9.1 The Single Buyer shall prepare and finalise the Three Month Ahead Dispatch Schedule by 5:00 p.m. on the ninth (9th) Working Day of the Month preceding the commencement of the Three Month Ahead Dispatch Period. - 9.9.2 The Single Buyer shall by 5:00 p.m. on the tenth (10th) Working Day of the Month preceding the commencement of the Three Month Ahead Dispatch Period: - (a) send each Generator their respective Generator Three Month Ahead Dispatch Profile for the Three Month Ahead Dispatch Period; - (b) send each Generator, as applicable, their respective Secondary Fuel consumption in tonnes; and - (c) update the Single Buyer Website with the Aggregate Three Month Ahead Dispatch Schedule.
+- 8.9.1 The Single Buyer shall prepare and finalise the Three Month Ahead Dispatch Schedule by 5:00 p.m. on the ninth (9th) Working Day of the Month preceding the commencement of the Three Month Ahead Dispatch Period. - 8.9.2 The Single Buyer shall by 5:00 p.m. on the tenth (10th) Working Day of the Month preceding the commencement of the Three Month Ahead Dispatch Period: - (a) send each Generator their respective Generator Three Month Ahead Dispatch Profile for the Three Month Ahead Dispatch Period; - (b) send each Generator, as applicable, their respective Secondary Fuel consumption in tonnes; and - (c) update the Single Buyer Website with the Aggregate Three Month Ahead Dispatch Schedule.